MelYasuda/beep-boop/README.md

-# _Beep Boop Application_
+# Beep Boop Application

-#### _ HTML, CSS, JavaScript and jQuery exercise for Epicodus, August 17, 2018_
+#### HTML, CSS, JavaScript and jQuery exercise for Epicodus, August 17, 2018

-#### By _**Mel Yasuda**_
+#### By **Mel Yasuda**

 ## Description

-_The Beep Boop application takes a number from a user and returns a range of numbers from 0 to the chosen number with the following exceptions:
+The Beep Boop application takes a number from a user and returns a range of numbers from 0 to the chosen number with the following exceptions:

 Numbers that contain a 0 are replaced (all digits) with "Beep!"
 Numbers that contain a 1 are replaced (all digits) with "Boop!"
 Numbers divisible by 3 are replaced with "I'm sorry, Dave.
-I'm afraid I can't do that._
+I'm afraid I can't do that.

 ## Setup/Installation Requirements

-* _Clone this repository.
+* Clone this repository.
-* _Open the index.html file in the top level of the cloned directory_
+* Open the index.html file in the top level of the cloned directory

 ## Specifications
+* Program alerts if a non-number input
+  * Example Input: hello
+  * Example Output: ["Please enter a number"]
+* Program alerts if no input
+  * Example Input: " "
+  * Example Output: ["Please enter a number"]
+* Program alerts if a number is a negative number
+  * Example Input: -5
+  * Example Output: ["Please enter a positive number"]
+* Program alerts if a number is a decimal number
+  * Example Input: 6.5
+  * Example Output: ["Please enter a positive number"]
 * Program replaces 0 with "Beep!"
-  * Example Input:
+  * Example Input: 0
   * Example Output: ["Beep!"]
 * Program replaces 1 with "Boop!"
   * Example Input: 1, 11, 21, 115